cyruscsc/ai-notes/Deep Learning/Convolutional Neural Networks/Convolution.md

 - Applying a filter that add each pixel value of an image to its neighbours, weighted according to a kernel matrix
 - Doing so alters the image and can help the neural network process it

+## Benefits

+### Translation invariance

+- Helps recognizing a pattern regardless of where it is in the picture

+### Locality

+- Processes local pixels together to spot local pattern

+### Reduction in weights

+- Reduces number of weights required to train
+- Copies of the same filter use the same weight

 ## Common kernels

+> Note: use multiple kernels/filters to detect different patterns

 ### Edge detection